Late December 2012 North American storm complex

 Near the end of 2012, a massive storm complex developed that produced both a tornado outbreak and a blizzard across the southern and eastern United States.
 On Christmas Day 2012 (December 25), a tornado outbreak occurred across the Southern United States.
 This severe weather/tornado event affected the United States Gulf Coast and southern East Coast over a two-day span.
 It occurred in conjunction with a much larger winter storm event that brought blizzard conditions to much of the interior United States.
 In total, 31 tornadoes were confirmed by the National Weather Service in five states from Texas to North Carolina.
 All but one of the tornadoes that occurred during the outbreak touched down on December 25, with the other occurring the following day in North Carolina.
 Two of the tornadoes were destructive enough to be rated EF3 on the Enhanced Fujita Scale.
 At least 16 people died as a result of the related blizzard, and thousands were without power.

 There were 63 preliminary local storm reports received for tornadoes, including 60 in four states on December 25 alone.
 Significant tornadoes included a long–tracked EF3 that moved across areas of Mississippi and an EF2 that moved through Mobile, Alabama.
 The Mobile tornado damaged many homes, businesses, a hospital, and a high school, with estimated damages totaling $1.35 million.

+The storm was unofficially named Winter Storm Euclid by The Weather Channel.